Allergies & Children

 There is no cure for food allergies.
 The best ways to prevent the symptoms of food allergy include:

-• Avoid the food that causes them and/or remove it from your diet.
+• Avoid the food that causes them and/or remove them from your diet.

 • Read the list of ingredients on the labels of prepared foods that you are considering eating.
 Many allergens, such as peanuts, eggs and milk, appear in prepared foods that you normally would not expect.